DMT is a naturally occurring hallucinogen substance that has been used to simulate spiritual or transcendent experiences around the world.

 DMT Origin and History

 Dimethyltriptamine – known in recreational drug use as DMT, Dimitri, or ayahuasca – is a substance derived from a number of different plants, many of which are common to the Amazon basin.
-Some sources state that evidence of its use by indigenous peoples of South America may go back more than four millennia.
-Whatever the case, this drug has been used for at least hundreds of years in religious and spiritual rituals and for recreational purposes.
+The drug has been used for at least hundreds of years in religious and spiritual rituals and for recreational purposes.
+Some evidence even suggests that use by indigenous peoples of South America may go back more than four millennia.

 Nevertheless, it continues to be a mildly popular hallucinogen for spiritual use or as a “club” drug.